 PCA has worked to develop strong partnerships with various health care and DVSA providers...
-PCA maintains consistent communication with the local healthcare system, connects with their CHW team
+PCA maintains consistent communication with the local healthcare system, connects with their CHW team and receives referrals from many partners.
 PCA has provided public testimony at the local assembly meeting to demonstrate the critical need for funding this type of CHW-led work.
 It also serves as a member of the Alaska Community Health Worker Network (AK CHW Network) currently being developed which will serve to elevate the Alaska CHW workforce.